 - Office of Public Witness has ongoing opportunities to make your voice heard with your elected representatives

 In Scripture, in the baptismal font, and even in the cups that grace our tables, water is a gift from God.
 Water is also a right for all people on earth.
 Knowing that water is powerful, both life-giving and destructive at times, we praise God for the gift of water as we work to provide clean water throughout creation.

 - The PC(USA) General Assembly in 2010, in solidarity with Presbyterians who live near and care for the wetlands in Southern Louisiana, passed an overture affirming the need for educational resources, financial support, corporate accountability, and public policy advocacy related to wetlands restoration and protection.
-In response PMA programs opened an account to receive donations and created a web resource on issues related to wetlands.

 - Living Waters for the World provides water purification systems and health education to communities around the world.

 - Presbyterian Disaster Assistance responds to water and other related disasters.

 - Presbyterian Hunger Program focuses on poverty and hunger alleviation and economic justice concerns that include water concerns, particularly the recent drought.

 Hydraulic water fracturing, often called fracking, is under great discussion, in congregations, in camp and conference centers, and in Presbyterians’ own lives and on their property.
 Presbyterians hold widely varied opinions on this issue.